atodorov/atodorov.github.com/content/_posts/2013-04-08-what-runs-your-startup-maistorplus.markdown

 Why Not Something Else
 ----------------------

-{% blockquote Boris Sanchez %}
-The original development team already had experience with Symfony, Zend, Spring and some other web application development frameworks.
-We opted for Symfony for two main reasons.
-First, Symfony is constantly improving, and has a strong and continuously growing community that offers 3rd party add-on components for free.
+> The original development team already had experience with Symfony, Zend, Spring and
+> some other web application development frameworks.
+We opted for Symfony for two
+> main reasons.
+First, Symfony is constantly improving, and has a strong and
+> continuously growing community that offers 3rd party add-on components for free.
-Second, PHP is a bit easier to "learn as you go" then Java.
-The members of our design team didn't have a lot of prior programming experience, so we wanted to make sure we set a low barrier of entry for them, as we didn't have the enough development staff to have a distinct separation between design creation and design integration in our team.
+> Second, PHP is a bit easier to "learn as you go" then Java.
+The members of our
+> design team didn't have a lot of prior programming experience, so we wanted to
+> make sure we set a low barrier of entry for them, as we didn't have the enough
+> development staff to have a distinct separation between design creation and design
+> integration in our team.
+>

-For the initial prototype we used the MySQL database management system.
-After a while we wanted to add spatial features to the business logic, and discovered that MySQL does not have proper support for spatial indexing.
-We therefore decided to migrate to PostgreSQL, which supports spatial data with add-ons like PostGIS.
+> For the initial prototype we used the MySQL database management system.
+After a
+> while we wanted to add spatial features to the business logic, and discovered that

-{% endblockquote %}
+> MySQL does not have proper support for spatial indexing.
+We therefore decided to
+> migrate to PostgreSQL, which supports spatial data with add-ons like PostGIS.
+>
+> Boris Sanchez

 Want More Info?
 ---------------